SkylineCommunications/dataminer-grafana-plugin/src/README.md

 > **⚠️ Alpha version**
 >
 > Everything is subject to change. **No backwards compatibility** is guaranteed.
-This means that you might have to redo your work once the functionality is effectively released.
+This means that you might have to redo your work once this plugin is effectively released.

 ## Getting started